apbetioli/estimate3d/README.md

 # 3D print cost estimator (WIP)

-It estimates the cost of your 3d printings by uploading a STL file or a zip containing STL files.
+It estimates the cost of your 3d printings by uploading a STL, a reprap GCODE file or a compressed zip file containing these files.
 You can choose between different slicers and materials.
 It also takes into consideration your expenses in energy.

-It receives either a stl file or a compressed zip file with some stl files inside.

 ## Running